 Huperzine A inhibits acetylcholinesterase, which is the enzyme responsible for breaking down acetylcholine.
 Acetylcholine is the brain’s primary executive neurotransmitter.
 By inhibiting the enzyme which breaks down used acetylcholine between synapses, Huperzine A effectively causes a steady build up of acetylcholine in the brain.
 Studies have indeed shown this to be true; supplementing with Huperzine A leads to dramatically improved focus, attention, and learning capacity.
 Users report experiencing a tunnel-vision kind of focus while using high doses of Huperzine A, which is why we recommend it as a natural alternative to Adderall.

 Useful for: Concentration

-You will not find Gingko biloba listed on many lists of the best OTC Adderall alternatives.
+You will not typically find Gingko biloba listed as an Adderall alternative.
 But in our opinion, Ginkgo biloba supplementation can absolutely deliver some of the same benefits as Adderall without posing any of the same health and safety risks.

 Ginkgo biloba contains both terpenes and glycosides.
 These compounds increase blood viscosity and trigger vasodilation.
 Basically, they make your blood ‘runnier’ and your blood vessels wider.
 This increases blood flow in the brain.
 Better oxygen and nutrient delivery means better performing brain cells.
 People supplementing with Ginkgo biloba every day perform better in memory tests after as little as 2 weeks.